ITfoxtec/FoxIDs/README.md

 **Troubleshooting deployent errors:**

-> **Deployment timeout.** If you receive a deployment error like *"The gateway did not receive a response from 'Microsoft.DocumentDB' within the specified time period." or "The gateway did not receive a response from 'Microsoft.Web' within the specified time period."*
->
-> The deployment have probably succeed anyway, please verify in [Azure portal](https://portal.azure.com).

-> **Sendgrid terms.** If you have not already accepted the Sendgrid legal terms for the selected plan in the subscription you will get the error *"User failed validation to purchase resources.
+> **Sendgrid terms.** If you have not already accepted the Sendgrid legal terms for the selected plan in the subscription you will get the error
+> *"User failed validation to purchase resources.
 Error message: 'Legal terms have not been accepted for this item on this subscription: 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'.
 To accept legal terms using PowerShell, please use Get-AzureRmMarketplaceTerms and Set-AzureRmMarketplaceTerms API(https://go.microsoft.com/fwlink/?linkid=862451) or deploy via the Azure portal to accept the terms'"*
 >
 > You need to accept the terms either by deploying a Sendgrid instance in [Azure portal](https://portal.azure.com) or with PowerShell.
 > The following PowerShell commands accept the Sendgrid terms for the free plan: